CodeWithMilind/PortFolio/ADMIN_PANEL_GUIDE.md

    - **Link**: Certificate URL
    - **Image**: Upload certificate image
 2. Submit the form
-3. File is saved automatically (if directory selected) or downloaded
+3. The image is automatically saved to `assets/certificates/` directory
+4. The certificate data is saved to `assets/data/certificates.json`
+5. **All users will immediately see the new certification** when they visit your portfolio

-### Step 4: Ensuring Git Tracks Your Files
+### Step 4: Committing Changes to GitHub

-After uploading files through the admin panel:
+After uploading content through the admin panel:

-1. **If files were saved automatically:**
+1. **Files are automatically saved:**
+   - Image files → `assets/projects/` or `assets/certificates/`
+   - Data files → `assets/data/projects.json` and `assets/data/certificates.json`

+2. **Commit to Git:**
-   - Open GitHub Desktop
+   - Open GitHub Desktop (or use Git command line)
-   - You should see the new image files in the "Changes" tab
+   - You should see the new files in the "Changes" tab:
+     - New image files in `assets/projects/` or `assets/certificates/`
+     - Updated JSON files in `assets/data/`
-   - If not visible, try refreshing GitHub Desktop (View → Refresh or press F5)
+   - If not visible, refresh GitHub Desktop (View → Refresh or F5)

-2. **If files were downloaded:**
-   - Manually copy the downloaded files to `assets/images/` folder
+3. **Stage and commit:**
+   - Stage all changes (or select specific files)
+   - Write a commit message (e.g., "Add new project: Data Science Dashboard")
-   - Open GitHub Desktop
+   - Push to GitHub

+4. **After pushing to GitHub:**
+   - All users visiting your portfolio will see the new content
-   - The files should appear in the "Changes" tab
+   - The JSON files ensure data is shared across all visitors

-3. **If files still don't appear:**
-   - Check that files are in `assets/images/` directory
-   - Ensure `.gitignore` doesn't ignore image files (it shouldn't with the current setup)
-   - Try staging files manually in GitHub Desktop:
-     - Right-click on the file → "Stage All"
-     - Or use the "+" button next to each file

 ## Troubleshooting